EngFlow/free/README.md

 container.
 Additionally, the Docker Unix socket must be mounted into the container to allow EngFlow to execute actions in Docker containers.

+The size of disk dedicated to the CAS will be automatically calculated; it may be manually specified with the `--disk_size` flag.

+The `--default_replicate_timeout` flag should be set to twice the longest build time to ensure the garbage collector can work efficiently to reclaim disk space.
+It defaults to 24 hours.

 ## Bug reports and support

 Feel free to file an issue in the GitHub tracker.